ksafranski/Codiad-Plugin-Template/README.md

 Since you have access to the `global.codiad` object you can also utilize other components in the system to modify the editor, work with projects, run searches, etc.

+For a style guide and icon listing view the `/style_guide.php` file in the root of your Codiad install instance.